What is Mother’s Day?

 Happy Mothers’ Day to all Mums who are currently, juggling the stresses of the coronavirus pandemic and lockdown, remote working, home-schooling, key workers working on the front line, helping out with grandchildren, missing their children and grandchildren.
 You are all doing a fantastic job and hopefully in the near future you will all receive the massive hugs you deserve and have missed.

-If you need any advice on current rights for mothers in the workplace or how you can become more family friendly, please contact Clover HR on 0121 516 0299 or email us at email@example.com
+If you need any advice on current rights for mothers in the workplace or how you can become more family-friendly to support them, please contact Clover HR on 0121 516 0299 or email us at firstname.lastname@example.org

 Copyright Clover HR